pjrios/Capstone_II/README.md

-# Capstone II - Team 10 - Solar Panel Identification
+# Capstone II - Team 10 - Solar Panel Identification using A.I.

 1. The folder Residential_Building_Identification currently contains programs to display/filter/modify geoJson files and retrieve images from google.
 2. The folder Image segmentation contains the code in progress for implementing image segmentation.